AlasooLab/onboarding/resources/nextflow.md

 # Load needed system tools (Java 8 is required, one of singularity or anaconda - python 2.7 is needed,
 # depending on the method for dependancy management).
 The exact names of tool modules might depend on HPC.
-module load java-1.8.0_40
+module load any/jdk/1.8.0_265
-module load python/2.7.15/native
+module load nextflow
-module load singularity/3.5.3
+module load any/singularity/3.5.3
 module load squashfs/4.4

 nextflow run main.nf -profile tartu_hpc\